Meet TDP HQ!

 Tommy O’Neil, LMSW

-Tommy grew up along the Central Coast of California, but he calls Brooklyn home these days.
-He’s a former medical student and elementary science educator, and as an LMSW, he’s passionate about de-stigmatizing men’s mental health and expanding access to bereavement support services.
+Tommy grew up on the Central Coast of California, but he calls Brooklyn home these days.
+He’s a medical school dropout and former elementary science educator, now trained and licensed as a social worker, who’s passionate about de-stigmatizing men’s mental health and expanding access to bereavement support services.

 His father, Rich, brings him to The Dinner Party.
 When he was a teenager, his father’s sudden death terraformed his life.
 He finds his grief to be a beautifully complex companion, a continuation of the relationship he has with his dad.
 He loves connecting with fellow grievers to hold space for the complexities of our losses and our lives after, co-hosting an Affinity Table for male-identifying grievers.